 Few benefits of the mobile app UI/UX design process are:

-It helps you in aligning the flow of the app with the user's desire.
+- It helps you align the app’s flow with the user’s desire.

-If you are initiating a mobile app UI design process by yourself, or even if you are hiring a UI/UX design company, you need to make sure that they possess the following qualities to excel in the field.
+If you are initiating a mobile app UI design process by yourself, or even if you are hiring a UI/UX design company, you need to make sure that they possess the specific skill set in the field.

 A UX designer should be curious to know the “Whys” and “Hows” of user’s behavior;